 You’ll need that, though, since you’ll be constantly fighting with camera issues and imprecise platforming, which really does put a damper on everything.
 Framerate issues that don’t seem like they should exist, along with a startlingly lacking voice performance, further drag down the game’s innate charm.

 I did have fun with the title despite the issues, but it’s because of that that said issues stand out even more.
 With a friendlier camera and more optimized performance, we’d be looking at a great game to play to unwind from a stressful day.
 The product we have now, though, is somewhat lacking.

 If you’re interested in Gurumin, I’d probably point you in the direction of last year’s Steam release.

 ~ Final Score: 6/10 ~

-Review copy provided by Mastiff.
+Review copy provided by Mastiff for 3DS.
 Screenshots courtesy of Mastiff.